TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Project_Proposal.md

 &nbsp; &nbsp; &nbsp; &nbsp; Here, $\omega$ is the angular frequency of the carrier wave from the signal transmitter.
 Analogously, to the rest of the angular frequencies, $\omega_N$ is the angular frequency of the plasma, which is calculated by the formula $\omega_N^2 = \frac{N e^2}{\epsilon_0 m_e}$, with electron density $N$, electronic charge $e$, vacuum dielectric permittivity $\epsilon_0$, and electronic mass $m_e$, $\omega_H$ is the cyclotron angular frequency of free electrons, which is calculated by the formula $\omega_H = \frac{B_0 |e|}{m_e}$, with magnetic induction $B_0$, $\omega_T$ is the transverse component of $\omega_H$, and $\omega_L$ is the longitudinal component of $\omega_H$, defined as $\omega_T = \omega_H \sin \theta$ and $\omega_L = \omega_H \cos \theta$, and finally, $\omega_C$ is the angular frequency of collisions between electrons and heavy particles [1].

 &nbsp; &nbsp; &nbsp; &nbsp; Under certain conditions, the collisions of heavy particles can be neglected ($Z \approx 0$).
-By expanding Equation (4) using a Taylor series and neglecting the influence of the magnetic field ($\theta \approx 0$), the ionospheric refractive index simplifies to:
+Likewise, by expanding Equation (4) using a Taylor series and neglecting the influence of the magnetic field ($\theta \approx 0$), the ionospheric refractive index can be simplified greatly into the following expression [1].

 $$
-n = 1 - X^2 = 1 - \frac{f_N^2}{f^2}
+n = 1 - X^2 = 1 - \frac{f_p^2}{f^2} = 1 - \frac{40.3 \, N_e}{f^2}
 $$

 Where $f_N^2 = 80.6 N \, (\text{Hz}^2)$ as a function of electron density $N$.

-&nbsp; &nbsp; &nbsp; &nbsp; To facilitate comparison of electron concentration in satellite trajectories with different elevation angles (slant TEC, sTEC), it is sometimes necessary to convert TEC values into their vertical equivalent (TECv).
-This represents the total number of electrons in a column perpendicular to the ground, under the thin-layer assumption of the ionosphere at a maximum altitude of 350 km.
-Accurate conversion from sTEC to TECv is essential for standardizing measurements, enabling meaningful integration into ionospheric models.
-Achieving this requires a robust, integrated system of hardware and software, and a dedicated team to research and implement the solution.
+&nbsp; &nbsp; &nbsp; &nbsp; To facilitate the comparison of the electron concentration in satellite trajectories with different elevation angles, known as slant TEC (sTEC), it is sometimes necessary to convert the TEC values into their vertical equivalent (TECv).
+This parameter represents the total number of electrons in a column perpendicular to the ground.
+This transformation is performed under the assumption that the ionosphere can be approximated as a thin layer compressed at a maximum altitude of 350 km.
+Accurately converting TEC measurements from sTEC into TECv is essential for standardizing measurements.
+Ionospheric data models often utilize TECv data as an alternative to sTEC, enabling meaningful comparison and integration into ionospheric models.

+&nbsp; &nbsp; &nbsp; &nbsp; The scope required to build a TEC measurement system encompasses many fields of learning within engineering.
+A single person interested in building said system has a high likelihood of becoming overwhelmed due to the complexity involved.
+This necessitates having a team of individuals to research and distill the information into a condensed process.
+By this, a hobbyist can mitigate the time and expertise needed to complete a system capable of measuring TEC.

+&nbsp; &nbsp; &nbsp; &nbsp;Another limiting factor to widespread involvement in measuring TEC is the expense of required equipment.
+Thus, the goal of this project is to create a replicable, open sourced, affordable system by which, hobbyists with some technical background, is enabled in their pursuit of observing TEC.

 #### **Specifications**

+Team 6 has consulted with the customer and developed preliminary system specifications and constraints to guide the design.
+These are outlined in the following sections.

+## System Capabilities

+- The system shall use a dual-tuned antenna to receive two signals from GNSS satellites simultaneously to obtain direct measurements of TEC.
+- The system shall feature a signal processing unit capable of converting received GNSS signals into meaningful measurements, such as TEC values.
+This may be implemented using a DSP module or equivalent hardware.
+- The system may include a signal monitoring capability that computes metrics such as signal-to-noise ratio (SNR), carrier-to-noise density (C/N), or equivalent measures to assess the reliability of received GNSS signals.
+- The system may have the capability to measure ionospheric scintillation events.
+- The system shall include a microcontroller or single-board computer to perform calculations, data logging, and interface management.
-&nbsp; &nbsp; &nbsp; &nbsp; Team 6 aims to design and build a low-cost modular system with data logging to support continuous TEC data collection.
-The system will primarily use dual GNSS signals to gather TEC measurements in the ionosphere.
-These measurements will be validated against published ionospheric data.
-The system will log data at a rate appropriate for capturing significant variations in TEC while remaining efficient for storage and analysis.
-It will enable easy component replacement and offer multiple input ports to support user-driven expansions.
-Additional sensors may be included to further demonstrate modularity.
+- The system shall log data at a rate appropriate for capturing significant variations in TEC while remaining efficient for storage and analysis.
+Currently, a frequency of one measurement every three seconds per satellite is being considered.
+- The system shall have a storage system to record collected data from all applicable sensors for later analysis.
+- The system shall feature a reliable power source to enable continuous operation including battery and/or wall power.

+## Modularity and Expandability

+- The system shall enable easy component replacement.
+- The system shall offer multiple input ports to support user-driven expansions.
+- The system may include additional sensors to further demonstrate modularity.

+## Physical Reliability

-&nbsp; &nbsp; &nbsp; &nbsp; For safe operation in changing weather, the system will be waterproof up to an IPx4 ingress protection rating, allowing it to withstand splashing water from any direction, though it is not designed to be submerged \[5\].
-The system shall also be securely mounted to a base to prevent displacement during severe weather.
+- The system shall be waterproof up to an IPx4 ingress protection rating, allowing it to withstand splashing water from any direction, though it is not designed to be submerged [5].

-&nbsp; &nbsp; &nbsp; &nbsp; The system will feature a reliable power source to enable continuous operation including battery and/or wall power.
-A dual-tuned antenna will receive signals from GNSS satellites simultaneously and a processing unit will perform calculations, converting the data into meaningful values.
-A storage system will record the collected data for later analysis.
-At minimum, the system will include a dual-tuned antenna, a processing unit, and a storage system.
+- The system shall be securely mounted to a base to prevent displacement during severe weather.

+## Documentation and Replicability

-&nbsp; &nbsp; &nbsp; &nbsp; All interior circuitry shall be simulated and tested thoroughly throughout the design and build process.
-Documentation of the design and build process will be published enabling enthusiasts to replicate the system at a cost below \$1,000.
+- Documentation of the design and build process shall be published, enabling enthusiasts to replicate the system at a cost below $1,000.

 #### **Constraints**
+## Regulatory Compliance

-&nbsp; &nbsp; &nbsp; &nbsp; The system shall comply with all applicable regulatory requirements in the regions where it could be deployed.
-At a minimum, this includes compliance with international spectrum allocations defined by the International Telecommunication Union (ITU) for passive GNSS reception, and adherence to local wireless communication regulations for unlicensed ISM band operation \[6\].
-Safety and environmental requirements shall follow internationally recognized standards for electronic equipment to ensure global replicability.
+- The system shall meet all applicable regulatory requirements in its deployment region, including spectrum allocations for passive GNSS reception as defined by the International Telecommunication Union (ITU) [6], and local regulations governing unlicensed ISM band operation.

-&nbsp; &nbsp; &nbsp; &nbsp; The system shall be designed for the purpose of receiving satellite signals to perform TEC calculations.
-No transmissions are made to satellites or external systems during the process.
-Consequently, the collection of TEC data constitutes passive reception and is permitted by international regulations.
-The receiver shall conform to the defined signal structure specifications of the GNSS bands it supports to ensure compatibility and measurement reliability \[7\].
-For short range wireless communication, the system shall operate within approved ISM bands and comply with the applicable regional standards for those frequencies.
+- The receiver shall conform to the signal structure specifications of the GNSS bands it supports to ensure compatibility and measurement reliability [7].
+- For short-range wireless communication, the system shall operate within approved ISM bands and comply with the applicable regional standards for those frequencies.

+## Operational Guidelines

+- The system shall be designed for passive reception of satellite signals to perform TEC calculations.
+- The system shall not transmit to satellites or external systems.
+- The system may transmit collected data to a local host device, such as a personal computer at the deployment site, for storage or further processing.

+## Safety and Environmental Guidelines

-&nbsp; &nbsp; &nbsp; &nbsp; Public health and safety are of utmost concern.
-The system shall incorporate protective circuitry and automatic shutdowns to prevent hazards from overcurrent, overvoltage, or overheating.
-Additionally, the system shall pose no risks to users from sharp edges, fire, or unstable mounting.
+- The system shall include protective circuitry and automatic shutdowns to prevent hazards from overcurrent, overvoltage, or overheating.
+- The system shall pose no risks to users from sharp edges, fire, or unstable mounting.
+- Safety and environmental requirements shall comply with internationally recognized standards for electronic equipment.

 ## **Survey of Existing Solutions**